ucscGenomeBrowser/kent/src/product/README.txt

 that sets up a fully functional mirror on all major Linux distributions.

-It has been tested on Ubuntu 16, RedHat/CentOS 7 and 8,
+It has been tested on Ubuntu 18 and 20, RedHat/CentOS 7 and 8,
 and Fedora 20.
 Preferably, the installation should be performed on a fresh Linux installation, as it deactivates the default site config file in Apache and fills the MariaDB directory with numerous databases.
 The easiest way to accomplish this is to